tommyzakhoo/autoregressive-part-1/README.md

 # A Series Of Correlated Events - Part 1
-### Intr nalyzing Economics Time Series With Autoregressive Models
+### An Introduction to Analyzing Time Series With Autoregressive Models

 <br>